elastic/eck-diagnostics/README.md

 The resources in the specified namespaces that are collected by eck-diagnostics can be filtered with the `-f, --filters` flag.

+*note* Only a single type+name filter is supported at this time.

 ### Usage Example

 The following example will run the diagnostics for Elastic resources in namespace `a`, and will only return resources associated with an Elasticsearch cluster named `mycluster`.